 Mark–recapture abundance

-Currently, ADF&G conducts an annual mark–recapture survey that serves as the basis for stock assessment and management (Green et al. 2016; Stahl and Holum 2010).
+Currently, ADF&G conducts an annual or biennial mark–recapture survey that serves as the basis for stock assessment and management (Green et al. 2016; Stahl and Holum 2010).
 Fish are tagged during a pot survey in May and June, with recaptures occurring in the ADF&G longline survey in late July or early August and the longline fishery from August through November (Beder and Stahl 2016).

 The mark–recapture abundance estimates provide an index of exploitable abundance for years when a marking survey occurred (2003–2010, 2012, 2013, 2015, 2017–2020; 2022; Figure 8D).
 This index was assumed to be lognormally distributed with a fixed log standard deviation of 0.05.
 The mark–recapture abundance index increased from 3.01 to 3.14 million fish (+4.3%) between 2020 and 2022 and is the highest estimate since 2005 (Figure 8D).

 The 2022 marking survey released 8,654 tagged fish (Table 6).
-Following methods in past assessments, we accounted for tags recovered outside of the NSEI or period of recapture, natural and fishing mortality, and differences in the size of fish captured in the pot survey and the longline fishery (Appendix A in Sullivan et al. 2019).
+Following methods in past assessments, we accounted for tags recovered outside of the NSEI area or period of recapture, natural and fishing mortality, and differences in the size of fish captured in the pot survey and the longline fishery (Appendix A in Sullivan et al. 2019).
 A summary of data used in the mark–recapture models is in Table 6.